paulfioravanti/paulfioravanti.github.io/_posts/2022-07-05-sharing-applescript-handlers.md

 - Then, compile all other AppleScript files that reference the Script Libraries (but are not, themselves, Script Libraries) into `.scpt` files

-> (I think running `.scpt` files is faster than running `.applescript`
+> (I'm assuming that running `.scpt` files are faster than `.applescript` files
-> files...maybe...I cannot seem to find a conclusive answer on the internet...).
+> since they are compiled, but I cannot seem to find conclusive evidence to back
+> up that assumption on the internet, which is weird...).

 The `.scpt` scripts are executed by shell commands that run [`osascript`][] commands, which are contained in steno chord entries in the repo's